NBK-CSC/for-factorio/README.md

 # for-factorio
-Application for the game "Factorio".
+Application for creating images, animations on a scoreboard from light bulbs from the game "Factorio".